 The Phi Phi Islands (Koh Phi Phi Don, Koh Phi Phi Leh, Bamboo Island, Bida Nok, Bida Nai and Koh Yung) are the Krabi “must-see” – though this also means they are the most crowded, especially as they are also a Phuket “must-see” – their midway location means they also get thousands of day trippers from across the water.
 The first three are usually visited on the tour boat itineraries; the last three are mainly used by divers.

-The Hong Islands (Koh Hong, Koh Pakbia, Koh Rai, Koh Lahding) are a must for nature lovers as this area offers the best wildlife and snorkeling close to the coast.
+The Hong Islands (Koh Hong, Koh Pakbia, Koh Rai, Koh Lahding) are a must for nature lovers as this area offers the best wildlife and snorkelling close to the coast.

 The 4 Islands (Koh Poda, Chicken Island, Koh Tub, Koh Mor) are a good, shorter trip for families with younger children, or for anyone if the weather is looking dodgy – they are the most sheltered of the groups.
-Decent snorkeling is almost impossible here, however, unless you go on a specific snorkeling trip that will take you away from the high traffic spots.
+Decent snorkelling is almost impossible here, however, unless you go on a specific snorkelling trip that will take you to rock islands away from the high traffic spots.

 James Bond Island (Koh Khao Ping Kan, Koh Tapu, Koh Panyi, Khao Kian, Tam Lod), in Phang Nga, is a stunning location that is possibly even more overrrun than Phi Phi (again, due to being a midway point between Krabi and Phuket).
 The best way to visit is independently and off-peak, so you can enjoy a wider cruise of Phang Nga Bay.

-Please click on the links below to see all the options to visit these 4 areas (combination tours are also included).
+Please click on the links below to get more details about what to see in these 4 areas.

 2. The boats

 Which vessel you choose to visit the Krabi islands is a crucial decision.
-Aside from your own personal preference – sitting on a wooden bench in a longtail; banging up and down in a speed boat; or relaxing on the deck of a fishing or dive boat – the type of boat will also determine where you can go, how long you spend in each place and, in some cases, what you can see on the way.
+Aside from your own personal preference – sitting on a wooden bench in a longtail; (possibly) banging up and down in a speed boat; or relaxing on the deck of a fishing or dive boat – the type of boat will also determine where you can go, how long you spend in each place and, in some cases, what you can see on the way.

 Each has its advantages and disadvantages, as outlined below: